 5 Foods That Attract Mosquitos To You

-Most of us who have been outside at night in the warm summer months have seen it and perhaps even commented on it: Some people, for some reason, seem to attract mosquitos more than others.
+Most of us who have been outside at night in the warm summer months have seen it and perhaps even commented on it: Some people, for some reason, seem to attract mosquitos in Atlanta more than others.
 One or a few people in a group may be getting savaged by these little monsters while the others are sitting comfortably, relatively unscathed.
 Is there a reason for this, or is it just plain luck or lack thereof?
 Are you someone who believes that you’re always a big target for mosquitos when they strike?

 There could be reasons for this, and one of them could be the foods that you eat and the liquids that you drink.
 Mosquitos tend to eat things like nectar and plant juices, but they also feast on the blood of animals and humans, as we all know.
 While there are things that attract mosquitos to some humans over others like blood type and carbon dioxide output, diet can be a factor.
 Tuxedo Mosquito has been eliminating the threat of these invaders for years, and below we’d like to discuss five foods that attract mosquitos to you.